thijmen38/Earthy-Group2/docs/design.md

 ![Loadcase](img/loadcase2.jpg)
 *Fig: Load cases for the analysis*
 <div style="text-align: justify">
-The load case for this part of the building is shown in the Figure above, where live load of first floor was considered as 4kN/m2 (Malakatas, 2008), the slab load and filling load were taken as 1kN/m2 and 1600Kg/m3 respectively and safety factor of 4 was considered.
+The load case for this part of the building is shown in the Figure above, where live load of the first floor was considered as 4kN/m2 (Malakatas, 2008), the slab load and filling load were taken as 1kN/m2 and 1600Kg/m3 respectively and safety factor of 4 was considered.
 The non-vertical load was applied using mesh loads in Karamba 3D.
 The self-weight of the structure and the design values were taken from the material research as discussed in the section before.
 </div>

 <ins>*Support conditions*</ins>